wintrmut3/msl_ib_aggrex/README.md

 # msl_ib_aggrex
-IB SL Maths exams in aggregate, organized by date.
+All IB SL Maths exams, organized by date with a checklist feature.

+Implementation - HTML/JS/CSS